mdobydullah/lypto-api/README.md

 [TAAPI](https://taapi.io) provides technical analysis (TA) indicator data.

-We have only one method to get indicator values from TAAPI.
-Have a look:
+Let's have a look at the uasge:

 ```php
 use Obydul\LyptoAPI\Tools\TAAPI;